Bechma/realworld-leptos/README.md

 # Realworld app with Leptos + Axum + Postgres

-You can check it online in https://realworld-leptos.onrender.com (it might take a couple of seconds to startup, we're in the free tier).
+You can check it online in https://realworld-leptos.onrender.com (it might take a couple of seconds to startup).

-### WIP feature

-- Add some test cases

 # Requirements